 - The Files web part will now display the files in your named file set.

-For details on URL parameters used with named file sets, see File Sharing and URLs
+For details on URL parameters used with named file sets, see Controlling File Display via the URL

 Summary View of File Roots and Overrides